leelavg/thoughtexpo/content/blog/exploring-kadalu-storage-in-k3d-cluster-operator/index.md

 +        emptyDir: {}
 ```

-After looking at above, you might be of opnion of why to go through all this hassle rather than just `import signal` and set a `breakpoint()` in `command` value itself.
+After looking at above, you might be of opinion of why to go through all this hassle rather than just `import signal` and set a `breakpoint()` in `command` value itself.

 However there might be scenarios where you would want to set an actual breakpoint using `break`/`tbreak` and ensure that's hit even after restart, in that case you need to use similar manifest as above as setting `break` from `-c` isn't working (as expected?).